nauam/Courses/docs/manual/notifications/webhooks.md

 new String(Hex.encodeHex(digest.digest(secretKey.bytes)))
 ```

-The server secret is set using the qwcontrol property: `qwcontrol.notification.webhookSecurityKey`
+The server secret is set using the rundeck property: `rundeck.notification.webhookSecurityKey`
-Once this property is set the `X-QWControl-Notification-SHA256-Digest` header will be sent along with all webhook notifications.
+Once this property is set the `X-RunDeck-Notification-SHA256-Digest` header will be sent along with all webhook notifications.

 #### Execution Notification URL Token Expansion